voedger/voedger/design/api/README.md

     - `GET /api/v2/owner/app/wsid/pkg.table`
 - Parameters:
     - Query [constraints](../queryprocessor/request.md)
 - Result:
-    - `application/json` array of objects
+    -  The return value is a JSON object that contains a results field with a JSON array that lists the objects [example](../queryprocessor/request.md)
 - Errors:
     - 401: Unauthorized
     - 403: Forbidden